vinkobuble/cohort-analysis/README.md

 ```
 docker run --rm -v ~/Downloads/vinko-buble-invitae-cohort-analysis/data:/data -ti cohort-analysis python . --customers-file /data/customers.csv --orders-file /data/orders.csv --timezone -0800 --output-file /data/output.csv
 ```
-Or change the path `~/Downloads/vinko-buble-invitae-cohort-analysis` to be the absolute repo path.
+Or change the path `~/Downloads/vinko-buble-invitae-cohort-analysis` to the absolute repo path (keep the `/data` part if you are reusing the `/data` folder).

 There are already sample files in [data](./data) folder inside the project folder.